stellarwp/slic/tric.md

 ## Where to get help

-First and foremost the most up-to-date documentation should be the output of the `tric help` command and the `help` sub-commands of each `dev/tric` command.
+First and foremost the most up-to-date documentation should be the output of the `tric help` command and the `help` sub-commands of each `tric` command.
 Second, look at the code: this tools is written in PHP, the same language as WordPress and, as such, should be easy to inspect and update.

 ## Preparing the plugins